Random matching in balanced bipartite graphs: The (un)fairness of draw mechanisms used in sports: Abstract

 \section{Abstract}

-The draw of some knockout tournaments, such as the UEFA Champions League, requires finding a perfect matching in a balanced bipartite graph.
-The problem becomes challenging if there are draw constraints: the two field-proven procedures used in sports are known to be non-uniformly distributed, which threatens the fairness of the draw.
-Therefore, we compare the biases of both transparent mechanisms, each of them having two forms, for reasonable subsets of balanced bipartite graphs up to 16 nodes.
-The UEFA Champions League Round of 16 draw is verified to apply the best design among the four available options.
-However, considerable scope remains to improve the performance of the known randomisation procedures.
+The draw of some knockout tournaments requires finding a perfect matching in a balanced bipartite graph.
+The problem becomes challenging with draw constraints: the two draw procedures used in sports are known to be non-uniformly distributed (the feasible matchings are not equally likely), which may threaten fairness.
+We compare the biases of both mechanisms, each of them having two forms, for reasonable subsets of balanced bipartite graphs up to 16 nodes.
+An optimal mechanism exist in the draw of quarterfinals under reasonable restrictions.
+The UEFA Champions League Round of 16 draw is verified to apply the least distorted design among the four available options between the 2003/04 and 2023/24 seasons.
+However, a considerable scope remains to improve these randomisation procedures.